What symptoms and pain are associated with the Extensor Carpi Radialis Brevis Muscle?

 - Is sometimes called the fist clencher muscle as the wrist must be slightly extended and the middle finger must bend to make a fist.

 Activities That Cause Pain and Symptoms of the Extensor Carpi Radialis Brevis:

-- Forced and repetitive gripping of a large and/or wide object
+- Forced and repetitive gripping of a large

 - Knitting and crocheting